OUR TEAMCommitted, Driven, Passionate

 Molly lives in Washington, D.C., with her husband Sean and their children Charlie and Maeve.

-Adam started as a Junior Research Analyst in 2021 after a career change from working as a TSA security screener at LaGuardia Airport.
-During the transition he studied Python based data science through an online program to build on his college econometrics background.
+Adam serves Impact Research as an Analyst.
+He started in 2021 after a career change from working as a TSA security screener at LaGuardia Airport.
+During the transition he studied Python-based data science through an online program to build on his college econometrics background.
 He graduated with an MA in International Relations from the University of Chicago in 2016 and a BA in International Studies with a minor in Economics from American University in 2014.

 In his spare time, Adam enjoys traveling abroad, playing strategy games and good food.
 He is also something of a history buff with a particular interest in World War II.